Kevin Brooks (American football): Detroit Lions

 On September 11, 1989, he signed with the Detroit Lions and was named the starting right defensive end after Keith Ferguson was injured.
 He started 15 games, registering 39 tackles and 2 sacks.
 The next year, he appeared in only six games (4 starts) at defensive tackle and was waived by the Lions on November 2, 1990.

 Brooks retired after playing in the NFL for six seasons from 1985 to 1990.
 He appeared in 69 games, 45 of them as a starter.
 He is credited with 15.5 quarterback sacks and two fumble recoveries.

 Personal life

 After retiring from football, Brooks suffered from depression, and his weight increased to nearly 400 pounds.
 He underwent a gastric sleeve weight-loss procedure, lost 110 pounds, and became a celebrity spokesperson for The Alexander Center for Obesity Surgery in Dallas.
-He is married to Tiffany Brooks.
-His children are Kelli Brooks Henderson, Kevin Ashton Craig Brooks, Jordan Phillip Brooks, Sanaa Marie Brooks, and Gage Joaquin Brooks.
+He is divorced and has five children.
 His father is former NFL player Theodore Wheeler.